harirami/aws/README.md

 # aws
-Test repo to share the work with companies
+Test repo to share work and assignments with companies.